stanford-crfm/levanter/docs/Blog-Post.md

 The rest of the training loop remains unchanged.
 You can do fancier things like sharded data loading (which we do in Levanter), but the basic idea is the same.

+The key components are:
+* `haliax.shard_with_axis_mapping`, a function that takes an array or model and a mapping from axis names to "physical" axes and shards the array/model accordingly.
+* `haliax.axis_mapping`, a context manager that specifies how we shard intermediate states during computation.
+* `param_mapping`, a `dict` that specifies how we shard our parameters and optimizer states.
+We shard along the `embed` axis, which is the hidden state of our transformer.
+* `data_mapping`, a `dict` that specifies how we shard both our inputs and intermediate states during computation.

+## Tensor Parallelism in the Same 10 Lines of Code

 Tensor parallelism can be added by simply changing the two axis mappings:

 ```diff